imagej/imagej.github.io/_pages/scripting/basics.md

     #@ PrefService pref // Importing the prefservice under the variable name pref
     #@ ImagePlus imp    // Assigning the currently opened image to variable imp

-    import ij.IJ // classical ImageJ1 import statement
+    import ij.IJ // classical ImageJ 1.x import statement

 # Get an image and perform an action

 First we want to learn different ways to select an image and perform an action on it.
-In [ImageJ1](/software/imagej1) the image is represented by an [ImagePlus](http://javadoc.imagej.net/ImageJ1/ij/ImagePlus.html) object.
+In [ImageJ 1.x](/software/imagej-1.x) the image is represented by an [ImagePlus](http://javadoc.imagej.net/ImageJ1/ij/ImagePlus.html) object.
 The recommended way to select an ImagePlus object is to use [Script Parameters](/scripting/parameters):

     #@ ImagePlus imp
     #@ Integer(label='Filter radius',description='The sigma of the gaussian filter.',value=2) sig